lawiz22/AI-Lawiz-Media-Gen/README.md

 ### 2. Advanced Image Generation
 - **Multi-Provider Support:** Seamlessly switch between Gemini and ComfyUI for image generation.
 - **Rich Configuration:** Fine-tune every aspect of your creation, including aspect ratio, artistic style, photo era, and number of images.
-- **Pose Control (Gemini):** Choose from a list of professional presets, write your own custom poses, or let the AI generate random ones.
-- **Clothing & Background Customization (Gemini):** Keep the original, replace from a reference image, or describe new clothing and backgrounds with text prompts.
-You can even preview AI-generated clothing and backgrounds before committing to a full generation.
-- **ComfyUI Workflow Support:** Out-of-the-box support for various popular ComfyUI workflows, including SD1.5, SDXL, FLUX, WAN 2.2, and Nunchaku.
+- **ComfyUI Workflow Support:** The UI dynamically loads your installed models, samplers, and LoRAs, with out-of-the-box support for popular workflows including SD 1.5, SDXL, FLUX, WAN 2.2, Nunchaku Kontext FLUX (i2i), Nunchaku FLUX Image, and FLUX Krea.
 - **Post-Processing:** Enhance the resolution and quality of generated images with a single click using the Gemini API.

 ### 3. AI-Powered Video Generation